nrhodes-asapp/bash-prompt-vcs/README.md

 -------------------------------
 * https://gist.github.com/henrik/31631 - Short and simple, git-only.
 Suggested `--porcelain` in the comments.
 * [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt/) - Modeled the output after this one as I liked its terseness.
-* [vcprompt](https://github.com/djl/vcprompt) - Unmaintained, but the first I came across that made me think to include hg and svn.
+* [vcprompt](https://github.com/djl/vcprompt) - Unmaintained, but the first I came across that made me think to include hg.
 * [coderwall article](https://coderwall.com/p/pn8f0g/show-your-git-status-and-branch-in-color-at-the-command-prompt) - I liked the simplicity and progression of this article.
 * [gitprompt.sh](https://github.com/jcgoble3/gitstuff/blob/master/gitprompt.sh) - Simple.
 Clean.
 Has the number-indicator output pattern.
 * [Promptastic](http://painl.es/promptastic/) - I really like the look of this one in the screenshot, but would hate to have that much information in my prompt.